You can write the perfect blog post and it still might not rank first on Google.

 Finding your unique backlinks

-Within the Site Explorer view in Ahrefs, you can click on your total backlink number to open up a more granular view of each individual backlink.
+Within the Serpstat tool, you can click on your total backlink number to open up a more granular view of each individual backlink and referring pages, as well as lost backlinks:

 This provides you with a view of unique domains only, which will be more valuable than the high-level view of your total backlinks.